SenseiK954/ADconfig/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2. Next, we log into our server VM using RDP for windows (if using MacOS use alternative app that supports RDP for windows).
+2a.
+Next, we log into our server VM using RDP for windows (if using MacOS use alternative app that supports RDP for windows).
+Once logged on, open "Server Manager" (if not already open).
+From here click "Add roles and features".
+In the installation wizard, click next until you get to "Server Roles" then select/enable "Active Directory Domain Services"(add features).
+Then click next all the way until you click install.
+Now you can click close on the wizard then you should see a indicator by "Notifications".
+Click the notification and then click "Promote this server to a domain controller".
+Once open, click "add a new forest and type in a random domain name in the box (make sure its not real for lab purposes).
+Click next, then enter a password (it is not necessary for the lab but write it down just in case).
+Click next the rest of the wizard and then install.
+2b.
 </p>

 <br />